 Growth and Change in the 1200s | Plague and Progress in the 1300s | The Hundred Years' War | Cannon, Politics and Machiavelli |

 Castles of wood had been replaced by castles of stone, with thicker and higher walls.
 Great Gothic cathedrals were being built – a huge investment of time and money, reflecting economic vitality, civic pride and religious faith.
-Grand cathedrals contributed to community.
+Cathedrals were community centers.
 There people gathered for prayer, funerals and festivities.
-Marriages were performed – daughters commonly being married at ages fourteen or fifteen.
+There, marriages were performed – daughters commonly being married at ages fourteen or fifteen.
 Local guilds met at the cathedral, as did magistrates and municipal officials.
-The cathedrals were not only churches but town halls, places where actors staged plays, where couples courted and homeless pilgrims slept.
+The cathedrals were places where actors staged plays, where couples courted and homeless pilgrims slept.

 The Château de Coucy, in what today is the far north of France, near the Belgian border.
 Barbara Tuchman focused on it in her book A Distant Mirror, about the age of chivalry in the 1300s having degenerated into a corrupt facade.
 The castle's citadel was 90 feet in diameter and 180 feet high, its four corner towers each 90 feet high.
 It took seven years to build, using around 1,600 craftsmen, and was completed in 1230.
 Watercolor ca 1820.
 (Wikimedia Commons)